qouteall/immptl/docs/wiki/README.md

 In 1.16.5 you can use [this](https://github.com/qouteall/sodium-fabric/releases).

+### Iris Compatibility?

+In 1.19.2, this mod is only compatible with Iris 1.4.0.

 ### Mod Compatibility?

 **Immersive Portals mod is incompatible with a lot of mods.
 It's recommended to check [Known compatibility issues](https://github.com/qouteall/ImmersivePortalsMod/issues?q=is%3Aissue+is%3Aopen+label%3A%22Mod+Compatibility%22) before using this mod.** It's not recommended to use this mod in a large modpack unless you tested compatibility well.
 The small mods that don't touch inner game mechanics are likely to be compatible with ImmPtl.